Male hand starts fire with a fire steel, fire striker

 To answer that, let’s go back in time a bit.
 All of us have heard of flint and steel, which, in addition to the bow drill, are your primitive methods of starting a fire.

 With flint and steel, you strike metal with a sharp piece of flint.
-This removes small pieces of metal that oxidize and generate heat.
-Heat which can ignite fine tinder!
+This removes small shavings of metal that oxidize and generate heat.
+Heat which can ignite your fine tinder material!

 Instead of the Stone Age, a Ferro rod, more properly known as a ferrocerium rod, can be described as the Space Age.
 Unlike flint and steel, the Ferro rod is a man-made metal alloy that comes in the shape of a rod.